Friday, February 21, 2014

 Flora Bancroft Tilton abt 1905

 Whether that is true or not, they weren’t very compatible.
 Possibly Flora knew and liked his parents, the respectable Henry A Tilton and Louisa (Copes).
-Henry was high up in management, coming from Brooklyn to Butler for his job .
+His parents had moved from New York City.
+His father had worked in Pittsburgh, then moved to Butler to run the Plate Glass Company.

-His son (Flora's husband) William Tilton “clerked”at Plate Glass, but was enamored with hunting and fishing.
-Willliam was not at all like Flora’s father—professor, writer, educator, nor was he career-minded as his own father.
-He was content to fish, hunt, smoke his pipe.
+Their son (Flora's husband) William Tilton “clerked” at Plate Glass, but was enamored with hunting and fishing.
+He was the antithesis of Flora’s own father (who had been a professor, writer, educator).
+William showed little interest in business as his father had.
+William seemed content to fish, hunt, smoke his

 Wiliam H Tilton abt 1908